vespauniversity/vespaworkshop101/ecommerce_app/README.md

 Chapter 1 ([`simple_ecommerce_app`](https://github.com/vespauniversity/vespaworkshop101/tree/main/simple_ecommerce_app)) introduced a tiny schema and very small dataset.
 This chapter upgrades to a **more realistic e-commerce catalog**, larger data, and runs everything on **Vespa Cloud**.

-The goal here is **not** to re-teach the basics from Chapter 1, but to show how to:
-- Create a Vespa schma by mapping a **real CSV product catalog** to a schema
-- Create ranking profiles
-- Run queries from a Rest client

 ---

 ## Learning Objectives (Chapter 2)